 The site illustrates the importance of a global awareness; the health and wealth of nations was formed by individuals who migrated seeking refuge and opportunity.
 It also illustrates the importance of maintaining all facets of our planet be it flora or fauna for the sake of our children and our children's children.

 Commitment to Shipping History:

-More than 45 years of travel, research and 30,000 hours have gone into the project to preserve San Francisco's shipping history and present an overview of world migration during the 1800s.
+More than 45 years of travel, research and 35,000 hours have gone into this project to preserve San Francisco's shipping history and present an overview of world migration during the 1800s.